Confidence Intervals for Nonparametric Empirical Bayes Analysis

 This is the same as:

-It is not directly obvious how to calculate this, however here we will argue that calculation reduces to calculating the quantile of the absolute value of a Normal distribution (and hence can be efficiently done e.g. by bisection); this expression is also given in~\citep{armstrong2018optimal}: \begin{prop} Under the above setting it holds that:
+It is not directly obvious how to calculate this, however here we will argue that the calculation reduces to calculating the quantile of the absolute value of a Normal distribution (and hence can be efficiently computed); this expression is also given in~\citet{armstrong2018optimal}: \begin{prop} Under the above setting it holds that:

 Here $\mathop{cv_{\alpha}}(u)$ is the $1-\alpha$ quantile of the absolute value of a $\mathcal{N}(u,1)$ distribution. \end{prop}